-Swelling manpower, newly acquired military equipment, secure lines of communication, and sound leadership enabled IS to operate in a truly conventional manner, massing a large force equipped with various arms that maneuvered in the open.
+• Swelling manpower, newly acquired military equipment, secure lines of communication, and sound leadership enabled IS to operate

 - Overwhelming firepower deployed against unprepared YPG defenders rapidly confined the latter to a small pocket of Kobane. - The high will to fight of IS fighters cracked YPG defenses and brutalized the YPG, allowing IS to advance despite intensifying air support. - Well-defined frontlines, minimal civilian presence, YPG ability to direct airstrikes, massed IS forces, and the open terrain of Kobane's outskirts augmented the coalition's capability to strike valuable IS targets, decisively eliminating the targets to make way for the YPG counteroffensive.